ProgrammingWithPradeep/iot-qa-automation-portfolio/README.md

-# IoT QA Automation Portfolio
+# IoT QA Automation DEVOPS Portfolio

 This repository showcases a QA automation framework built for a Smart Home IoT Dashboard demo site.
 It includes UI, API, and CI/CD testing using modern tools and best practices.